seanrostami/GerGor/README.md

 #### FUTURE PLANS: ####

-- make images dynamically resizable (GtkWidget's screen-changed signal, modify IMGMAGNIFY)
+- make images dynamically resizable
 - revisit constants in GERGORCONFIG.py, and gameplay in general
 - improve the strategy of Autopilot (but not too much!)
 - change communication from plaintext to raw binary?